1. Home

 The Carbohydrates: Fat: Protein ratio for a lactating mother shall be 40: 30: 30.

 Average cost of a kg of Green fodder is Rs.2.5/kg.
 Yet, buying green fodder from outside and rearing cows wont yield any income for the farmers.
+70% of the maintenance cost of a cow goes for feeds.

 Physiological features of a cow